Colored Rocket

 Conclusion

-On the cash flow side, reviewing payment terms, managing receivables, and forecasting future cash needs are essential to staying financially healthy.
+On the cash flow side, maintaining financial stability requires monitoring payment terms, controlling receivables, and projecting future cash requirements.

 FAQs